 Loan pools on Pine are susceptible to price manipulation attacks.
 Here is an example:

-- Assuming the floor price of a NFT collection is f1.
+Assuming the floor price of an NFT collection is f1.

 In essence, the attacker manipulated the prices so that he could get around the initial LTV limit that lenders set to give them a buffer against price volatility.